Caroline Menton

 Caroline Menton is an Irish film and television actress.

 Early life

 She attended Alexandra College in Dublin and later graduated in 2021 from the Drama Centre London.
-She is a twin, her sisters name is Suzanne who she lives with in London.
+She is a twin, her sister's name is Suzanne who she lives with in London.

 Career

 She made her screen debut as Yana in Irish horror film Oddity (2024).
 In 2024, she could also be seen as Doris in British television series All Creatures Great and Small.

 In 2025, she was confirmed as one of The Walsh Sisters in the television adaptation of the Marian Keyes novels, alongside Danielle Galligan, Louisa Harland, and Máiréad Tyers with Aidan Quinn and Carrie Crowley cast as their parents.